cidetec-energy-storage/cideMOD/README.rst

    $ export PYTHONPATH=$PYTHONPATH:$(find /usr/local/lib -name "gmsh-*-sdk")/lib

-Additionally **gmsh** needs from some libraries that you may not have
+Additionally Gmsh needs from some libraries that you may not have
 installed:

 .. code-block:: console